Sour3312/Learn-Node-JS/readme.md

 2. **Event-Driven Architecture**: Ideal for applications such as chat apps and gaming, where real-time updates are essential.
 3. **Powered by V8 Engine**: Node.js uses Google's V8 engine, ensuring high performance and fast execution of JavaScript code.
 4. **Scalability**: Easily scales across multiple servers, making it suitable for large-scale applications.
-5. **Cross-Platform**: Runs on various operating systems, including Windows, macOS, and Linux.
+5. **Cross-Platform**: Runs on various operating systems, including Windows, macOS and Linux.

 ## Disadvantages